 I acquired a 1 bedroom flat in Stokenchurch, conveyancing was carried out half a dozen years ago.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Comparable properties in Stokenchurch with an extended lease are worth £176,000.
 The ground rent is £50 invoiced annually.
 The lease expires on 21st October 2070

-With just 54 years left to run we estimate the price of your lease extension to be between £32,300 and £37,400 plus plus your own and the landlord's "reasonable" professional fees.
+You have 50 years remaining on your lease we estimate the price of your lease extension to span between £31,400 and £36,200 plus plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information without first seeking the advice of a professional.